torusresearch/tkey-rust-android-example/README.md

 In Android Studio, click on the "Run" button or use the shortcut Shift + F10 to build and run the application.

 The application will be installed and launched on your device or emulator.
-You can now explore the functionality of the Tkey Rust library in the app.
+You can now explore the functionality of the tKey library in the app.

 ### Customization
 The example project provides a basic implementation of using the Tkey Rust library.
 You can customize and extend it according to your needs.
 Here are a few suggestions: